LizMetzger/ankle_control/README.md

 6. Install GCC toolchain `sudo apt install  gcc-arm-none-eabi libnewlib-arm-none-eabi gdb-multiarch`
 8. Install the following TI tool to /opt directory: https://www.ti.com/tool/ARM-CGT
 9. Follow the “Flashing the Firmware” or the “Template Mode” sections to flash the LED example

+If you are continuing this project see [this link](https://docs.google.com/document/d/1PWttoiP_I-D5uhp3z9gbeUz3KAqcI5_J4W16wc22g_Q/edit?usp=sharing) for a list of further improvements as well as a bunch of information on choices that were made and details of the project.